jaysoffian/eap_proxy/README.md

 Don't forget to update the rest of your config to reference `eth0.0` as your WAN interface as needed.

-I also have IPv6 working via 6rd.
-Here's the relevant configuration:
+I previously had IPv6 working via 6rd before my area was on native dual-stack.
+Here's the relevant 6rd configuration from that time:

 ```
 set interfaces tunnel tun0 6rd-prefix '2602:300::/28'